pmd/pmd/docs/pages/pmd/devdocs/working_with_properties.md

 |Class|TypeProperty
 |Method|MethodProperty

-Note that enumerated properties are not available in XPath rules (yet).
+Note that enumerated properties are not available in XPath rules (yet?).

 Properties defined in XPath also *must* declare the `description` attribute.
 Numeric properties also expect the `min` and `max` attributes.
 Here are a few examples to sum it up: